EIEG Program: Request for Proposals

 - Start a new proposal by selecting one of the CRC programs listed under the apply tab.
 Complete all the sections and upload each of the required elements.
-(Note: You will have the ability to submit/save your proposal elements and update/edit them until the posted deadline for the program.)

 - The EIEG Review Committee consists of selected faculty members representative of the broad range of research interests across campus.
-The committee reviews the EIEG proposals, and recommendations for funding based on their scores are presented to the CRC.
+The Committee reviews the EIEG proposals, and recommendations for funding based on their scores are presented to the CRC.